daaain/SmileBankStatementToCSV/README.md

 A simple script to scrape statement data from Smile Bank's online banking interface for manual exporting.

+UPDATE: the old URL is broken as Github doesn't allow hotlinking scripts, so if the bookmarklet doesn't work any more just delete it and set it up again!

 Get Bookmarklet on the project page: http://daaain.github.com/SmileBankStatementToCSV/

 Just log in to Smile and once you're on a statement page (works for both current and older ones) click on the bookmarklet.
 If you're curious (or want to host this yourself) this is the bookmarklet code: